-At the direction of the Chief he is responsible for selecting a committee tohelp him in planning (organizing and coordinating) the Annual Banquet.
-He should determine, speaker, set up, catering, entertainment, price and venue.
-He is responsible for insuring the banquet is the absolute best that it can be.
+At the direction of the Chief, this person is responsible for selecting a committee to help the Chief in planning (organizing and coordinating) the Annual Banquet.
+He/she should determine, speaker, set up, catering, entertainment, price, and venue.
+He/she is responsible for ensuring the banquet is the absolute best that it can be.